GMUCERG/LWC/software/cryptotvgen/README.md

 ```
 The testvectors are interleaved as encrypt, decrypt, and hash.

-For more information see the script help
+For more information see help:
 ```
 $ cryptotvgen -h
 ```